jakoberpf/developer-setup/README.md

 # developer-setup

-This playbook installs and configures most of the software we use for web and software development.
+This playbook installs and configures macOS or Ubuntu with development tools.

 ## Installation